Rattery Policies & Adoption Requirements

 Sendai virus

-Sialodacryoadenitis virus
+Sialodacryoadenitis virus (SDA)

-Rat parvoviruses including KRV
+Rat parvoviruses (including KRV)

-Lymphocytic choriomeningitis
+Lymphocytic choriomeningitis virus (LCMV)

 Seoul virus